The 15 Best Men’s Boots for Under $300 (Updated for 2023)

-Thursday Boot Company isn’t the oldest boot company on Earth, but they’ve had stratospheric success in the industry by marrying quality and value in a way that no one else does.
+Thursday Boot Company isn’t the world’s oldest boot company, but they’ve had stratospheric success in their 10 years of operation by merging quality and value in unprecedented ways.
 You might be acquainted with their Captain boot.
-I know I am; I’ve got two pairs of them.
+(I know I am; I’ve got two pairs of them.)

 Thursday Vanguard Highlights

 But the Vanguard stands out from their product line because it’s made in the United States from start to finish.
 The laces are made in the US.
 The steel shank is made in the US.
 The eyelets are made in the US.
-Even the shock-absorbing poron in the insole is made in the US — which means it’s slightly different from the poron used in the Captains.
+Even the shock-absorbing Poron foam in the insole is made in the US, which means it’s slightly different from the Poron used in the Captains.

-It’s a little bit more old fashioned and less sneaker-like than Thursday’s other models, which are a bit softer underfoot and almost 70 bucks cheaper at $199.
-But the Vanguard has that home-field advantage of being made in the US, plus, it has that heritage look and feel that I think most guys crave with American service boots like this.
+It’s a little bit more old fashioned and less sneaker-like than Thursday’s other models, which are a bit softer underfoot and almost 70 bucks cheaper, but I’ve found the Vanguard‘s leather to be thicker, plus it comes in several American-made leathers: Chromexcel from Chicago’s world famous Horween Leather Company.
 You can grab them for $265.

 Who should buy the Thursday Vanguard